rochus-keller/LeanCreator/Readme.md

 ### Planned or work-in-progress features

 The current version was successfully compiled and tested on Linux x86 & x86_64, macOS x86_64 & M1, and Windows x86.
 The tests included navigating the LeanQt source tree with different parameter settings, and running some of the examples in the debugger with breakpoints and value inspections.
-Note that the debugger on M1 doesn't work yet since the protocol of newer LLDB versions seems to be incompatible with the present version of LeanCreator.
+Note that the debugger on M1 doesn't properly work yet since the protocol of newer LLDB versions seems to be incompatible with the present version of LeanCreator.
-Also note that the debugger on Windows works in principle, but the creation, naming and location of the symbol file needs further consideration.

 - [x] Basic, stand-alone application with statically linked plugins
 - [x] C++ support